-- (a) If submitted by post, be deposited at the registered office of the Company's Share Registrar Office at 1 Harbourfront Avenue Keppel Bay Tower #14-07, Singapore 098632; or - (b) If submitted electronically, be submitted via email to the Company at samudera2022meetings@boardroomlimited.com by enclosing a signed PDF copy of the Proxy Form.
+- (a) if submitted by post, be lodged at the registered office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte.
+Ltd., at 1 Harbourfront Avenue, #14-07, Keppel Bay Tower, Singapore 098632; or - (b) if submitted electronically, be submitted via email to the Company's Share Registrar at samudera2023meetings@boardroomlimited.com by enclosing a signed PDF copy of the Proxy Form.